Ricotta di fuscella

-Ricotta di fuscella is a fresh cow's-milk cheese made in the Campania region of Italy and is recognized as a PAT (Prodotto agroalimentare tradizionale) product.
+Ricotta di fuscella is a fresh cow's milk cheese made in the Campania region of Italy.
+It is recognized as a PAT product.

 Etymology

 The name derives from the Neapolitan fiscella, which indicates the perforated basket in the shape of a truncated cone in which the cheese is transported and sold.
 The fiscella is traditionally made with braided reeds or wicker.
-The term fuscella indicates another cheesemaking tool commonly used in the production of ricotta which is made with food-grade plastic.
+The term fuscella indicates another cheesemaking tool commonly used in the production of ricotta, which is made with food-grade plastic.
 It has a truncated cone shape and is perforated with small lines.